vanessangwl/van/README.md

 #### 2) Make the most compelling argument you can for its elimination, ideally.
 (HINT: what problems does this thing cause that cannot be eliminated, so long as this thing continues to be?
 That’s got to be central to your argument, I’ll bet.)

+#### 3) Assess how compelling your argument is.
+(What is the most devastating counter-argument?
+What values would be lost, if this thing ceases to be?)

-# Nations are big social groups.
+Nations are big social groups.
 Big social groups have a larger propensity towards conflict.
 Also, bigger isn’t necessarily better.
 However having a large number of people united can allow for great advances in technology, for example the space race.

 In modern history nothing has caused as much destruction as conflict between nations. (cite WWI and WWII as examples) People are necessary for groups, not vice versa – groups exist to serve people